swarmfund/MarketAccessProtocol-Swarm/docs/api/README.md

+# What is the MAP API?

+Market Access Protocol API enables convenient access to MAP via RESTful experience.

 ## RESTful
 The MAP API is RESTful, meaning that all API calls are stateless and can be used without maintaining local duplicated state in the implementing application.